For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 Egyptian beauty

-The Egyptian civilization was one of the first to take advantage of the field of cosmetics.
-Frequently, women applied creams and ointments that favored skin care, leaving it protected against high temperatures.
+The Egyptian civilisation was one of the first to take advantage of the field of cosmetics.
+Frequently, women applied creams and ointments that favoured skin care, leaving it protected against high temperatures.
 The aforementioned products could also be based on apricot pulp or snails when it was desired to prevent the appearance of wrinkles.

-To start with their makeup, the Egyptians used a mask made of soot and ammonia on their eyes known as Kohl.
-As a rule indicated by the beauty canons of the time, the eyes should be outlined in black and green colors.
-They also used iron oxide compounds with red ocher to paint their lips.
+To start with their makeup, the Egyptians used a mask made of soot and ammonia on their eyes known as ‘kohl’.
+As a rule indicated by the beauty canons of the time, the eyes should be outlined in black and green colours.
+They also used iron oxide compounds with red ochre to paint their lips.

 What did the Greeks and Romans do?